SumoLogic/sumologic-kubernetes-collection/deploy/docs/Helm3.md

 ## Uninstalling Chart Using Helm 3

 In Helm 3 the delete command has changed slightly.
-By default history is not preserved but can be retained by using `--keep-history`
+By default, history is not preserved yet can be retained by using `--keep-history`

   * Delete without preserving history